anbox-cloud/discourse-docs/client-side-virtual-keyboard.md

    ```

-After you build your project, run the application and stream from Anbox Cloud,
-* when the text edit of the application in the container gains the focus, the client-side virtual keyboard pops up accordingly, and vice versa.
-* when typing on the client-side virtual keyboard, the input text will be sent to the Android container and displayed in the running application.

-The above workflow provides a general overview on how to integrate the client-side virtual keyboard feature into an Android application.
-For the complete implementation details, refer to the `enhanced_webview_streaming` example in the `example/android` folder.
+<a name="customise"></a>

-## Customizing the virtual keyboard
+## Customising the virtual keyboard

-Furthermore, by taking advantage of the interfaces that the AnboxWebView exposes, you can easily provide your own implementation of
+You can take advantage of the interfaces that the AnboxWebView exposes to provide your own implementation of a client-side virtual keyboard that customises:

-* input text processing
+* Input text processing
-* handling virtual keyboard state change
+* Handling of state changes of the virtual keyboard

 1. Set up the listener to the activity for which you want to capture the text input events from the virtual keyboard or monitor its visibility changes during streaming.
    ```